I'm Suleika Jaouad or, as my childhood friends call me, Susu. I’m a writer, a cancer survivor and a mother to a badly behaved rescue mutt named Oscar.

 Welcome to my home on the web.
 I’m very grateful that you care enough to be here.
 If you were at my real home, I'd offer you snacks.
-Here, I can only offer you articles, videos and information about my upcoming events.
+Here, I can only offer you stories, videos and information about my upcoming events.

 Learn more about my story and sign up for my newsletter below to get my updates straight to your inbox.

 When I graduated from college in 2010, my dream was to become a war correspondent and to report on the revolutions taking place in the Middle East.
 When I got diagnosed with cancer at age 22, my world dwindled to four beige walls, a hospital bed and an IV pole I nicknamed 'The Leaning Tower of Chemo.'
 I couldn’t travel to any foreign war zones so instead I began reporting on a different kind of revolution—on the one taking place from the front lines of my hospital bed.